adielwes/AndroidKotlinAIAgent/README.md

 # 🤖 Personal Agent with LLM (Gemini) – Kotlin

 This is a Kotlin-based experiment to build an **intelligent personal agent** capable of interpreting natural language and making decisions based on user input.
-This initial version focuses on **text-based interaction with a generative language model (LLM)** using Google’s **Gemini API**.
+The current version features a modern Jetpack Compose UI, enabling intuitive message interaction, memory persistence, and message classification—all running locally on the device.

 ---